sarakarimi/PlantMap/README.md

 │   └── client              # The code for training/validating/building the FEDn client
 │       └── config          # The [hydra](https://hydra.cc/docs/intro/) config defining the training parameters

-├── finetune_mae            # The code for finetuning the masked autoencoder.
+├── unsupervised_classification # The code for finetuning the masked autoencoder (Abandoned approach to classify flowers without class labels).
 │   └── src
 │       ├── data            # Data loading and image preprocessing for vit-mae-base, clip-vit-base-patch32, and dinov2-base.
 │       ├── models          # Pytorch/Lightning boiler template classes for vit-mae-base, clip-vit-base-patch32, and dinov2-base models.